-Name Post and Duties Working arrangements Date of Term of position and conditions (Full-time, retirement as office part-time, with or without President, etc. compensation, etc.) Takashi Executive Advice and external Full-time, with June 19, 2018 1 year, Anzai Adviser activities based on compensation (renewable) experience and insight
+Name Post and Duties Working arrangements Date of Term of position and conditions (Full-time, retirement as office part-time, with or without President, etc. compensation, etc.) Takashi Executive External activities, Part-time, with no June 19, 2018 1 year, Anzai Adviser etc. compensation (renewable)